 The Daniels Fund, in conjunction with a grant provided to MBA Research, is the sponsor of this event.
 The Daniels Fund Ethics Initiative provides principles-based ethics education to high school students and focuses on the practical, real-world application of ethical principles as a basis for decision-making.
 Click here to learn about the Daniels Fund’s ethical

 This event consists of three parts:

 - a prejudged case study summary (50 points),

 - a presentation (100 points).

-- All team members will take one test collaboratively at the local school site.
+- All team members will take the test individually at the local school site.

 Case Study Report

-- The title for the report should be “Business Ethics Case Study Summary”.
+- The title of the report should be “Business Ethics Case Study Summary”.